2014 • 03 • 29

 White Island (locally known as Medano Islet or Medan Island) lies just 1.4 km, about 10 minutes, off the coast of Mambajao, the capital and the largest municipality of Camiguin.
 It is the province’s most popular tourist attraction.
-Powdery white sand make up this glittery bend, surrounded by sea grass.
+Powdery white sand makes up this glittery bend, surrounded by seagrass.
 Although it usually resembles a boomerang, it changes shape according to the tides.
 A naked island, it is uninhabited — no houses, no huts, no trees — but umbrellas are available for rent.

 Material/Type: White sandbar

 Nearest Airport: Camiguin (Camiguin Airport) and Cagayan de Oro (Laguindingan Airport)

 How to get there: Camiguin has its own airport.
 If you’re coming from Manila, you can connect via Cebu because there are no direct flights.
 Alternatively, you may fly to Cagayan de Oro.
 Take the shuttle to Agora Terminal (P199), then the bus bound for Balingoan Pier (P110).
 Board a ferry to Benoni Wharf in Camiguin, then a multicab or a tricycle to the jumpoff point in Brgy.
 Yumbing.
 From here, White Island is just 10 minutes away.
 The boat fare is P480.

 Where to Stay: Paras Beach Resort is so close to White Island that you can see it from there.
 Rooms from P2250 per night.
 Contact: +63 (88) 3879008 or +63 9177152285, or visit www.parasbeachresort.com.